The Québec maritime Blog

 Regional history activities

 The Musée de la Gaspésie is also another must-see for anyone visiting Gaspé.
 This regional history museum presents the history and heritage of the Gaspé Peninsula through an archives centre and a permanent exhibit, Gaspésie...
 A Grand Journey.
 Not surprisingly, the museum also offers educational activities for kids.
-Ten mini iPads are available with the app Amuse-Personnage (available in French only, English coming soon), which teaches kids about people who contributed to the history of Gaspésie.
+Ten mini iPads are available with the Amuse Personnage app (available in French only), which teaches kids about people who contributed to the history of Gaspésie.
 These include Jacques Cartier, as well as a cod fisherman and a whale hunter, both of whom helped shape the identity of this region.
 The app asks kids to identify objects and artefacts in the exhibit by associating them with the characters, who are then introduced in more detail.

 I also loved the Fishing for Words activity, which takes visitors through the permanent exhibit.
 A large mural decorates the walls of the exhibit room, illustrating marine animals, shipwrecks, legends and typical local boats.
 Flashlight in hand, kids can read the clues that will help them discover the mystery word in the waves.
 It’s a fun activity they can enjoy while their parents learn more about the history and culture of Gaspésie.